Workplace Engagement What is the Big Deal

 What is it?
 Workplace engagement is a measure of commitment and contribution to advancing the aims of the organization and its stakeholders.

 Many of the Executives I Coach with tell me that one of the biggest factors in reaching greater success is the engagement of the employees.
 It also seems that the biggest negative impact of low engagement is seen at the lowest levels of the organization.
-The assembly line worker, if not engaged, makes more mistakes, takes more time, negatively influences more people around them and undermines the mores of the organization, more than any other.
+The assembly line worker, if not engaged, makes more mistakes, takes more time, negatively influences more people around them and undermines the mores of the organization, more so than any other worker.
 At least, with a more senior person, their effect is more easily noticed and action can be taken sooner to mitigate the damage.
 And yes, true, lack of engagement at the top can too quickly become a cancer that can undermine everything.
-Statistically, though, lack of engagement in the CEO levels is rarely as weak as at lower levels.
-At lower more populous levels, decreasing engagement can be a like a growing number of small leaks taking the success level of the whole place towards complete destruction.
-Harder to pinpoint and collectively a huge drain.
+Statistically, though, engagement at the CEO levels is rarely as weak as at lower levels.
+At lower more populous levels, decreasing engagement can be like a growing number of small leaks taking the success level of the whole place towards complete destruction.
+Harder to pinpoint, harder to fix and collectively a huge drain.

 What is it that the top layer has that the lower layers do not always have access to?
 The top levels know they have influence, they know they can make a decision that will make differences, they know they have some power to effect changes and they have access to considerable data that paints a picture of the organization that the basic worker does not see.
 They have capacity to feed their own engagement.
 By that I mean, it is a named part of their job.
 From these differences, the Executive can at least model engagement by